 The Lib Tech Travis Rice Speedodeeps is a hilarious name and its one of the better deep powder twins we have tried.
-I asked to demo this on a groomer day and Mervin said no so it lead me to believe it has a lot of the old Banana Hammock going on with it.
-Then I got to borrow it from a buddy and take it out in some left over thick Sierra Cement.
-I found that it’s nothing like the old Banana Hammock but it’s still pretty much a powder only twin.
+I asked to demo this on a groomer day and Mervin said no so it lead me to believe it has a lot of the old Banana Hammock going on with it but when I got it out on groomers and some left over powder it did much better than expected.

 Conditions: Older thick Sierra Cement and some groomer riding.